 Kinshasa and Brazzaville 2012

 Between February 15 and February 22, three American authors travelled to Kinshasa (The Democratic Republic of Congo) and Brazzaville (The Republic of Congo) for a teaching and cultural outreach tour.
-The writers will led creative writing sessions with high-school and university students, and met with local writers to learn more about the literary and publishing scene in the two countries.
+The writers led creative writing sessions with high-school and university students and met with local writers to learn more about the literary and publishing scene in the two countries.
+For a more detailed account of the trip go here.

 Participant Profiles